BitcoinUnlimited/BitcoinCashSpecification/protocol/blockchain/block/merkle-tree.md

 Using a merkle tree to manage hashing the transactions in a block enables efficient addition of newly submitted transactions to a block being mined.
 Rather than re-hashing the entirety of the data of the transactions to be included in the block, the new transaction can be hash and then a small number of hashes can be recalculated, leading up to the merkle root.
 For large blocks this can heavily reduce the amount of data to be (re-)hashed.

 Using merkle trees also allows for transferring only a subset of a block while still providing confidence that the data provided in fact appeared in the block in question.
-For more information, see [Partial Merkle Tree](/protocol/blockchain/block/merkle-tree/partial-merkle-tree).
+For more information, see [Merkle Block](/protocol/network/messages/merkleblock).